DurgaPrasadVinukonda/personal-website/README.md

 ### Install in your local development environment

+> For Windows users, you can install Ruby and its development environment using Chocolatey.
+See [Basic Tools for Web Development ](https://denisecase.github.io/basic-tools-for-webdev/).

 If you want to manage your website in a local web development environment, you'll be using [Ruby](https://jekyllrb.com/docs/installation/).

 Once you've found a home for your forked repository, **[clone it](https://help.github.com/articles/cloning-a-repository/)**.